Fosome/garb/README.txt

   r.sort = '-ga:browser' # the minus is used to denote descending order

   You could set all of your metrics, dimensions, and sort with strings.
-Symbols are prefixed with 'ga'
+Symbols are prefixed with 'ga' for you.

+  If you want to filter on some fields you can do this:

+  r.filters << {:browser => '==Safari', :pageviews => '>100'}

+  These filters will be AND'd together (Google does not support OR at this time).
+See the API docs for supported operators

 == REQUIREMENTS: